kubernetes/minikube/site/content/en/docs/contrib/releasing/binaries.md

   - if the ISO was updated, a patch release may use `v$(VERSION_MAJOR).$(VERSION_MINOR).$(VERSION_BUILD)`
 * `DEB_REVISION`, `RPM_REVISION`
   - for all major/minor releases, set to 0
-  - if updating .deb files without a major/minor release, increment by 1
+  - if updating .deb/.rpm files without a major/minor release, increment by 1

 {{% alert title="Warning" color="warning" %}}
 Merge this PR only if all non-experimental integration tests pass!